greatwall2704/gepa-ii-agent/README.md

 ## How does GEPA work

-GEPA optimizes text components of systems using an evolutionary search algorithm that uses LLM-based text for mutating candidates.
+GEPA optimizes text components of systems using an evolutionary search algorithm that uses LLM-based reflection for mutating candidates.
 Most importantly, GEPA leverages task-specific textual feedback (for example, compiler error messages, profiler performance reports, documentation, etc.) to guide the search process.
 For further details, refer to the paper: [GEPA: Reflective Prompt Evolution Can Outperform Reinforcement Learning](https://arxiv.org/abs/2507.19457).

 ## Contributions